liuguanfu1120/blog/Code/Python/Matplotlib.md

 ![Anatomy of a figure](./Matplotlib-fig/anatomy.png)

 Many people just use `plt.plot(x, y)`, which will create a figure and axes automatically.
 However, it is better to use `fig, ax = plt.subplots()` to create a figure and axes explicitly.
 This is because it is easier to understand and control the figures and axes.
-For example, you can add a second axes to the figure by using `fig.add_axes()` or `fig.add_subplot()`.
+For example, you can add second axes to the figure by using `fig.add_axes()` or `fig.add_subplot()`.
 You can also add a color bar to the figure by using `fig.colorbar()`.

 ```python
 # -*- coding: utf-8 -*-